valik94/100devs-calculator/README.md

 ### How to submit your code for review:

-- Fork and clone this repo
+- Fork and clone this repo - done
-- Create a new branch called answer
+- Create a new branch called answer - done
-- Checkout answer branch
+- Checkout answer branch - done
 - Push to your fork
 - Issue a pull request
 - Your pull request description should contain the following: